Cash flow management for construction businesses

 Example: If the operating cash flow is £270,000 and capital expenditures are £100,000, the free cash flow would be £170,000.

-The cash flow to debt ratio measures a company's ability to cover its debt obligations with its operating cash flow.
+The cash flow to debt ratio measures your ability to cover debt obligations with operating cash flow.
 It's a crucial indicator of financial health and risk.

 Example: If the operating cash flow is £270,000 and total debt is £1,000,000, the cash flow to debt ratio would be 0.27, indicating that the company generates 27% of its debt in cash flow annually.